Tasmania

 |

-The badge, approved by the Colonial Office in 1875, has a red lion on a white disc.
+The State Badge, approved by the Colonial Office in 1875, has a red lion on a white disc.
 The lion shows Tasmania's historical ties with England. |

 |

 The Tasmanian Parliament House is located on the edge of Hobart's city centre.
-It was built between 1834 and 1840 in the Georgian Colonial style.
-The building is made of sandstone and was meant to be the Customs House and architect's offices. |
+It was built between 1834 and 1840 in the Georgian Colonial style. |

 |

-In 1962, the Blue Gum was declared the State Flower of Tasmania. |
+In 1962, the blue gum was declared the State Floral Emblem of Tasmania. |

-Chartist checkbox
+Chartist checklist

 Tasmania (Self-government from 1856)

-| Democratic right |
+Democratic right |

 Date right achieved for Assembly |

-| Universal adult male suffrage |
+Universal adult male suffrage |

 1901 |

-| Secret ballot |
+Secret ballot |

 1858 |

-| Annual parliament |
+Annual Parliament |

 Not implemented |

-| No property qualifications for Members of Parliament |
+No property qualifications for Members of Parliament |

 1901 |

-| Payment of Members of Parliament |
+Payment of Members of Parliament |

 1890 |

-| Equal Electorates |
+Equal electorates |

-1974 Electorates can vary by 10% |
+1974 (Electorates can vary by 10%) |

-| Adult female suffrage |
+Adult female suffrage |

 1903 |

-| Voting rights for Indigenous Australians |
+Voting rights for Indigenous Australians |

-Indigenous men received the right to vote with other British Subjects as the right was acquired for some colonial parliaments in the 1850s; and Aboriginal women acquired the right on the same terms as other women as the franchise was widened in some colonies and states.
-Other prohibitions and qualifications, and bureaucratic interpretation, however, sometimes conspired to deny Indigenous people the exercise of the right. |
+Indigenous men received the right to vote with other British subjects in the 1850s.
+Aboriginal women acquired the right on the same terms as other women as the franchise was widened in some colonies and States.
+Other prohibitions and qualifications, and bureaucratic interpretation, however, sometimes conspired to deny Indigenous people the exercise of their right. |

 Did you know?

-- Tasmania is the only State to use the same electorates for both Federal and State Lower House elections.
+- Tasmania is the only State to use the same electorates for both federal and State Lower House elections.

 - The number of representatives that each State and Territory is allowed in the Commonwealth House of Representatives is determined by their population.
 Although Tasmania's population entitles it to four representatives, it has five.
-This is because section 127 of the Australian Constitution says that each of the six original states should have at least five representatives.
+This is because Section 127 of the Australian Constitution says that each of the six original States should have at least five representatives.

 |